 Nutrient dense foods contain vitamins, minerals, complex carbs, lean protein, and your healthy fats!

 Eating a lot of food, you’ll have to make it as healthy as you can.
-These types of foods will help you grow, and in order to grow your body, you need all of these things especially a certain amount of protein.
+These types of foods will help you grow, and in order to grow your body, you need all of these things, especially a certain amount of protein.
 You can easily reach your calorie goal for the day by eating like crap; however the goal is to try not to gain extra fat.

 Eat more whole eggs, egg whites, chicken breast, cottage cheese, flank steak, extra lean ground beef and all your green veggies!
-Egg whites are great to get in extra protein, chicken breast has 0 fat and for a 4oz breast you will get 34.6g of protein!
+Egg whites are great to get in extra protein, chicken breast has 0 fat and for a 4oz chicken breast you will get 34.6g of protein!
 I do love steak and flank basically has 0 fat!
 It’s all meat with 0 gummy gross fat pieces.

 For your carbs and fats, I suggest you eat more brown or white rice, sweet potatoes, and white potatoes, oats etc. People fear ‘white’ carbs, but honestly for gaining muscle and for eating in general, there’s no harm!
-What matters the most is that you don’t add crap like butter in your carbs, you don’t need it and there’s a ton of other ways to flavour your stuff. “ Ways To Stop Eating Bland Foods.”
+What matters the most is that you don’t add crap like butter in your carbs.
+You don’t need it and there’s a ton of other ways to flavour your stuff. “ Ways To Stop Eating Bland Foods.”
 For fats, eat more of coconut oil, olive oil, flaxseed oil, avocado, small amount of nuts etc!
 Coconut oil is great to give your eggs some flavour; I also use it on my toast instead of butter.

-Also, enjoy more of of your favorite breads like rye.
+Also, enjoy more of of your favourite breads like rye.
 Having a slice or 2 a day won’t kill you, and for “bulking up” for a smaller person, you’ll need the extra carbs!
 Even bagels!
 Bagels are a calorie lifesaver when gaining some muscle, and they’re delicious!
 Enjoy!